EPUB: Adoption

-EPUB is widely used on software readers such as Google Play Books on Android and Apple Books on iOS and macOS and Amazon Kindle's e-readers, but not by associated apps for other platforms. iBooks also supports the proprietary iBook format, which is based on the EPUB format but depends upon code from the iBooks app to function.
+EPUB is a popular format for electronic data interchange as it is based on HTML and other published standards and requires no licensing to implement.
+EPUB is widely supported by software readers such as Google Play Books on Android and Apple Books on iOS and macOS and hardware such as Amazon's Kindle e-readers.

-EPUB is a popular format for electronic data interchange because it can be an open format and is based on HTML, as opposed to Amazon's proprietary format for Kindle readers.
+The EPUB format is the underlying framework for Apple's proprietary iBook format, which depends upon code from the Apple Books app to function.
+In 2022, Amazon's Send to Kindle service removed support for its own Kindle File Format in favor of EPUB.

 Popular EPUB producers of public domain and open licensed content include Project Gutenberg, Standard Ebooks, PubMed Central, SciELO and others.

-In 2022, Amazon's Send-to-Kindle service removed support for its own Kindle File Format in favor of EPUB.

 Security and privacy concerns

 EPUB requires readers to support the HTML5, JavaScript, CSS, SVG formats, making EPUB readers use the same technology as web browsers.
 Such formats are associated with various types of security issues and privacy-breaching behaviors e.g. Web beacons, CSRF, XSHM due to their complexity and flexibility.
 Such vulnerabilities can be used to implement web tracking and cross-device tracking on EPUB files.
 Security researchers also identified attacks leading to local files and other user data being uploaded.

 The "EPUB 3.1 Overview" document provides a security warning:

-EPUB also requires PNG, JPEG and GIF.

 Implementation

 An EPUB file is an archive that contains, in effect, a website.
 It includes HTML files, images, CSS style sheets, and other assets.
 It also contains metadata.
-EPUB 3.2 is the latest version.
+EPUB 3.3 is the latest version.
 By using HTML5, publications can contain video, audio, and interactivity, just like websites in web browsers.

 Container

 An EPUB publication is delivered as a single file.
 This file is an unencrypted zipped archive containing a set of interrelated resources.

 An OCF (Open Container Format) Abstract Container defines a file system model for the contents of the container.
 The file system model uses a single common root directory for all contents in the container.
 All (non-remote) resources for publications are in the directory tree headed by the container's root directory, though EPUB mandates no specific file system structure for this.
 The file system model includes a mandatory directory named META-INF that is a direct child of the container's root directory.
 META-INF stores container.xml.

-The first file in the archive must be the mimetype file.
-It must be unencrypted and uncompressed so that non-ZIP utilities can read the mimetype.
-The mimetype file must be an ASCII file that contains the string "application/epub+zip".
-This file provides a more reliable way for applications to identify the mimetype of the file than just the .epub extension.
+The first file in the archive must be the MIME type file.
+It must be unencrypted and uncompressed so that non-ZIP utilities can read the MIME type.
+The MIME type file must be an ASCII file that contains the string application/epub+zip.
+This file provides a more reliable way for applications to identify the MIME type of the file than just the .epub extension.